Set up config modifiers

 5. (Recommended) Test your changes.

 1. Click the Test changes button to preview the impact the edits would have on the selected log.
-Review the processing snapshots below to see what would change.
+Review the processing snapshots to see what would change.

 Test edits